mdwelker10/discord-bot-aigis/README-AI.md

 At the moment, I am constantly changing Aigis' AI configurations, so some of this information might be out of date, but it still provides a good summary and reference.

-If you wish to *only* have the Shape functionality / AI chat with none of my custom commands (makes me a little sad but I understand), then use [this invite link](https://discord.com/oauth2/authorize?client_id=1318417162389688442&permissions=67584&scope=bot) to invite an alternate version of Aigis to your server.
-- This is not intended to be something to be widely used, I just cloned Aigis to a new shape without custom commands.
-I will be updating the *main* version of Aigis that has my custom commands, including updates to her Shape configuration and training.

 **This document contains spoilers for Persona 3 and The Answer/Episode Aigis DLC**

 <!-- omit in toc -->